rodriguestiago0/actual_task/README.md

-    config              Print the location of actualplaid the config file fix-payees          Will apply the regex and replace for empty string calculate-mortage   Will check the mortage balance and calculate the principal payment based on your montly payment
+    config              Print the location of actualplaid the config file fix-payees          Will apply the regex and replace for empty string calculate-mortage   Will check the mortage balance and calculate the principal payment based on your montly payment ghostfolio-sync     Will check ghost balance account and actual account balances and create a transaction in actual to sync both balances.

   Options for all commands
     --user, -u       Specify the user to load configs for